bernerus/TetrodeBoards/Testing.md

 If it gets noisy, oe warm, or if you see smoke or you feel any smell from it, disconnect immediately.
 The primary test has failed.

 #### Secondary winding check.
-Now turn to the scondary winding.
+Now turn to the secondary winding.
 It should deliver at least 2x16V with a mid tap.
 Identify the mid tap by measuring the voltage between the different connections.
 Find one pair that gives 32-48 Volts.
 These are the outer connections.
 The mid tap is the third one.
 Check that the voltage between the mid tap and the outer connections is between
 16 avd 19 V and absolutely no more than 24V.
 When done, disconnect tre transformer from the mains.